lanatran061/lab03-login-test/README.md

 ## 📜 License
 This project is for **educational purposes only**.
-© 2025 — *Introduction to Software Engineering, Vancouver Island University.*
+© 2025 — *Introduction to Software Engineering, Posts and Telecommunication Institute of Technology HCM.*

 ---

 ## 👤 Author
-**Your Name**
-Student — Vancouver Island University (VIU)
+**Trần Nguyễn Lan Anh**
-📅 October 2025
+Student — Posts and Telecommunication Institute of Technology HCM 📅 October 2025